--to receive a reimbursement one must fill out a reimbursement sheet and submit it.-if collecting funds fill out yellow sheet, must have 2 signatures
+Reimbursements-to receive a reimbursement one must fill out a reimbursement sheet and submit it.

+Submitting funds collected-if collecting funds fill out yellow sheet, must have 2 signatures

--this year’s budget was provided to membership.
+Financial report/Budget report-this year’s budget was provided to membership.
 Treasure’s report will be presented on a monthly basis.